Smart Tax Planning for the Soon-to-Be Retired

 Coordinate your investment and tax strategy

 Tax planning cannot be done in a vacuum, because, as the Social Security cliff demonstrates, there can be tremendous tax consequences for when and how you recognize income.
 Coordination is essential.
-Your financial adviser could think that everything is doing really well, not realizing that the investment strategy will cause problems for you and your CPA come tax time.
+Your financial professional could think that everything is doing really well, not realizing that the investment strategy will cause problems for you and your CPA come tax time.
 Even if you are a person who likes to do your own taxes, I strongly suggest you seek advice from a tax professional to help set your overall tax strategy as you head into retirement.
 The rules dealing with retirement income are uncharted territory for you.
 Work with a professional.

 Know your buckets